polaroidkidd/blog/articles/react-typescript-basics.md

 ## 1. Overview

 After a quick introduction to Typescript I'll highlight some brief examples & explanations of Typescript usage with React Children, React Hooks and  HTMLElements (with and without React).
-Finally I'll sum up the differences between `Interface` and `Type` (and when to use which) as well as showing how to use untyped libraries in Typescript projects.
+Finally, I'll sum up the differences between `Interface` and `Type` (and when to use which) as well as showing how to use untyped libraries in Typescript projects.

 ## 2. Typed Props

 `type Props` can be declared as a `type` or as an `interface`.